whoisj/dynamo/docs/get_started.md

 Hmm, I need to come up with a suitable reply. ...
 ```

 ## LLM Serving

 Dynamo provides a simple way to spin up a local set of inference components including:

-- **OpenAI Compatible Frontend**–High performance OpenAI compatible http api server written in Rust.
+  - **OpenAI Compatible Frontend**:
+    High performance OpenAI compatible http api server written in Rust.

-- **Basic and Kv Aware Router**–Route and load balance traffic to a set of workers.
+  - **Basic and Kv Aware Router**:
+    Route and load balance traffic to a set of workers.

+  - **Workers**:
-- **Workers**–Set of pre-configured LLM serving engines.
+    Set of pre-configured LLM serving engines.

 To run a minimal configuration, use a pre-configured example.